Larryncent/DimensionReduction/README.md

-# DimensionReduction

-A slides related to dimension reduction
+## A slides related to dimension reduction